ELIXIR-IIB-training/website/_posts/2019-Docker_and_Reproducibility_Torino.md

 The participants will need to know ..........

-### Teaching objectives
+### Learning objectives
+(.........Learning objectives describe the goals and intentions of the instructor who teaches the course.
+They state the purpose and goals of a session or of the course...)

 By the end of this course, the participant will learn the core concepts of Docker and how to easily embed bioinformatic pipelines/workflows into a docker container.
 ..........................

-### Learinig outcomes
+### Learning outcomes
-By the end of this course, the participant will be able to
-- .......one sentence that clearly states the knowledge or the skills that students should be able to demonstrate -
+By the end of this course, the participant will be able to (.......one sentence that clearly states the knowledge or the skill that students should be able to demonstrate, to exhibit...)
+-
 -
 <br>